KaterinaWalter/javadocs/docs/unit3/notes302.md

 > 💬 **DISCUSS:** Do you see IP addressed anywhere on my website?

 🧠 The fields of **Artificial Intelligence (AI)** and **Machine Learning (ML)** increasingly pose ethical questions in our world.

+#### EXAMPLES
+{:.no_toc}

 * Facial recognition software
 * Deepfake photos and videos
 * Insurance data analysis
 * Hiring algorithms
 * Autonomous vehicles (*self-driving cars*) use machine learning to learn to follow lanes and avoid collisions, which could make our world much safer.
-  * Self-driving cars do not get distracted by text messages and don't drink and drive.
+  * Self-driving cars do not get distracted by text messages, they don't drink and drive...
   * However, what if the car needs to make an **moral decision** about avoiding a collision with a pedestrian by causing an accident that may also lead to the loss of life?

 ### Ethical Design of Technology

-*Who makes these decisions around ethical issues?
-Who is responsible?*
+*Who is responsible for these decisions around ethical issues?*
 * Software?
 * Programmers?
 * Companies?
 * Governments?
 * Users?

-Watch the following video to explore the ethical challenge of self-driving cars:
+Watch the following video to explore the ethical dilemmas of self-driving cars:
 > 💬 **DISCUSS:** If you were a programmer for autonomous vehicle software, how would *you* approach such decisions?

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ixIoDYVfKA0?si=q62KFv-lYsw-IGVQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-Interested in exploring the **trolley problem** more?
-Check out this [Neal.fun]() game <a href=""><button class="btn btn-primary">Absurd Trolley Problems</button></a>
+🎮 Interested in exploring the **trolley problem** more?
+Check out this [Neal.fun](https://neal.fun/) game to develop your intuition for decision-making: <a href="https://neal.fun/absurd-trolley-problems/"><button class="btn btn-primary">Absurd Trolley Problems</button></a>

 📺 Here are some other interesting videos about the impacts of AI in different domains: